Glossary of Terms Used in New Jersey Business and Corporation Law

 Vocabulary words have meaning both in life and in the law.
-Below I have listed the most frequent business and corporate terms used in this website and what each word means.
+Below, I have listed the most frequent business and corporate terms used on this website and their meanings.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

 Agent – Person authorized by another to act on their behalf.
 An agent can enter into contracts and other legally binding agreements on behalf of his or her sponsor.
 For example, a corporation’s officers or upper-level management act as the corporation’s agent(s).